firebolt-db/firebolt-python-sdk/docsrc/Managing_resources.rst

 Getting database status
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use the Python `devtools <https://pypi.org/project/devtools/>`_ module to get metadata on a ``database`` object.
+Use the Python `devtools <https://pypi.org/project/devtools/>`_ module to format metadata from a ``database`` object.
 This is a helpful command to run after a database operation to check if its execution was successful.

 ::